Which Kitchen Style Will You Fall For This Valentine’s Day?

 Perhaps your goal is to have that true chef’s kitchen.
 One that’s not only eye catching but really functional with everything you’d want when preparing meals for a big crowd.
 That means a hard working cooker and extraction system so that you can keep your kitchen free of smoke and steam.

-If your goal is to cook for hoards of people, you’re clearly going to need great prep space and a fridge large enough to hold all of your ingredients.
+If your goal is to cook for the masses, you’re clearly going to need great prep space and a fridge large enough to hold all of your ingredients.
 Also think about your pantry space and how much space you give it as well as how you get the most functionality from it.
 It might be a pull out pantry, a butler’s pantry or pantry cupboard with internal drawers to sort your goods in exactly the way you will need them for ease of creation.

 The brickwork as a splashback idea is a great textural one, just make sure you either have a return above your cook top to save tomato sauces and other oily splashes getting into your lovely, but porous brickwork.

-No matter what you think you might want to fall for, do you research into the type of kitchen that will best suit your home, gather lots of reference and look at all of the key points of creating your particular style to make sure that you give yourself the best opportunity to have a long and happy relationship with your kitchen.
+No matter what you think you might want to fall for, do your research into the type of kitchen that will best suit your home, gather lots of reference and look at all of the key points of creating your particular style to make sure that you give yourself the best opportunity to have a long and happy relationship with your kitchen.